 At Rickard Luckin we try to keep things as simple as possible but there’s no doubt that some of the terminology within the profession can be confusing at first.

-What on earth is a creditor?
-You may have found yourself asking exactly this question, all whilst nodding in gentle and bemused agreement with your accountant as they lay out in painstaking detail all of the “creditors” of your business.
-And then it’s the same story with “debtors”, all before delving into the murky world of “equity”.
+You may have found yourself sat in a meeting asking ‘what on earth is a creditor?’ whilst nodding in gentle and bemused agreement with your accountant as they lay out in painstaking detail all of the ‘creditors’ of your business.
+And then it’s the same story with ‘debtors’, all before delving into the murky world of ‘equity’.

 First things first, you’re not alone!
-There will be countless others around the world nodding along in exactly the same way, trying desperately to stop a slightly confused and exasperated expression from taking over their face.
+There will be countless others around the world nodding along in exactly the same way.

 A debtor is simply someone who owes your business money.
 That may be because your business has sold some goods or provided a service to a customer for which it is yet to be paid, or may simply be because your business has lent some money to another individual or business and so is owed that money back.